Akalchi/ghostbusters_asturias/README.md

 If you prefer to run it in an IDE, simply open the `IMCCalculator.java` file and run the `main` function.

 ## How to Use the Program
-The program uses an instance of the `` class, which takes weight and height as constructor parameters.
-It then prints the BMI and its corresponding classification.

 ## License
 This project is open-source, and you are free to use, modify, and distribute it.